-As stated in the CMR amicus brief, questions about Selective Service are currently before Congress.
+As the Supreme Court recognized, questions about Selective Service are currently before Congress.
 The National Commission on Military, National and Public Service completed its work last year, and the Senate Armed Services Committee conducted a hearing on the Commission's Final Report on March 11.